• Getassist

 Accelerate Your Degree

 If you already have a degree, then you can transfer credits over to accelerate your BSN and complete it faster.
 This can be a great option for those who are getting into nursing as a second career, as it allows you to put to use credentials you already have.
+If you’re already an RN, you can enroll in the RN to BSN program on UTA.edu.

 The ADN-BSN Route